Loretta Lanphier, NP, CN, HHP, CH

 - Higher chances of developing heart-related illness as the liver feeds the heart.

 - Higher chances of developing cholesterol concerns.

-- Higher chances of developing other chronic illness that are associated with poor liver function such as FMS, CFS, Cancer, Allergies, Depression, MS, Parkinson’s, Alzheimer’s.
+- Higher chances of developing other chronic illnesses that are associated with a poor liver function such as FMS, CFS, Cancer, Allergies, Depression, MS, Parkinson’s, Alzheimer’s.